Haoming02/sd-forge-couple/README.md

 - **Note:**
     - You **must** have values in the entire mask
-        - Simplest way would be adding a global entry
+        - The simplest way would be adding a global entry
-    - Rows with empty **x** column are skipped
+    - Rows with empty **x** column are ignored

 - **Entry:**
     - Each row contains a range for **x** axis, a range for **y** axis, and a **weight**